Hoisin Celery Wontons in Wonton Soup

 - Add 10 more wontons to the hot water and repeat until all the wontons are cooked and in the soup.
 Serve hot.
 Be careful when handling the wontons because they can break if you a) overfill them or b) don’t treat them carefully.

 You can see in the picture all the delicious soft hoisin wontons floating in the soup.
 Some people like to cook their wontons in water, then transfer them into the soup using a slotted spoon, so you can do that if you prefer.
+Your Hoisin celery wontons is going to be perfect.
 Wonton soup recipes vary, but this one is extra tasty with its pork, celery and hoisin wontons.
 Use any kind of broth, consommé or bouillon for the soup and garnish with cilantro leaves before serving, if you like, to complement the green onions in the wonton soup.